monica22schmidt/X-Team-18/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.</br></br>
    **/\* EXAMPLE INPUT FORMAT \*/**</br>

+4. User Interface: Describe a user interface for your program.
+Use text menus or a simple graphic user interface.</br>

+   **At this point, our team will simulate a simple user interface in Main to exemplify the foundational blueprint of the phone book  system.
+Eventually, the team will make visual and interactive enhancements to the system by implementing an online graphic user interface similar to a survey form.**

+   **/\* EXAMPLE USER INTERFACE IN MAIN\*/**</br>
    **Please enter your name (First Last): \<*firstName lastName*>**</br>
    **Please enter the department you belong to: \<*department*>**</br>
    **For the following, please enter "N/A" if not applicable.** </br>
    **Please enter your home number: \<*home number*>**</br>
    **Please enter your mobile number: \<*mobile number*>**</br>
    **Please enter your work number: \<*work number*>**</br>

-4. User Interface: Describe a user interface for your program.
-Use text menus or a simple graphic user interface.

-   **At this point, our team will simulate a simple user interface in Main to exemplify the foundational blueprint of the phone book  system.
-Eventually, the team will make visual and interactive enhancements to the system by implementing an online user interface similar to a survey form.**

-5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+5. Types List: Break your solution idea down into units that you think can be implemented with a single class.</br>
-Hashtable - Acts as the actual phone book.
-Has insert, lookup, and remove methods.
-Also deals with resizing and hashIndex generating.
+  * Hashtable: Acts as the phone book that stores numbers and other information corresponding with employee names.
+Implements insert, lookup, and remove methods.
+Also resizes array when table is full and calculates hashIndex.</br>
-Node - Holds the information for each phone book entry.
+  * Entry - Holds the information for each phone book entry.
 Has instance variables for Name, Department, Home, Mobile, Work.
 Has mutator and accessors to allow us to use the information stored inside.

 Name each interface or class and briefly describe its function or purpose.